cudmore/homecage/docs/docs/index.md

 ## Features

 - Record video 24/7.
-- Automaticall controls day-time and night-time lights.
+- Automatically controls day-time and night-time lights.
 - Easy to use web interface to control all aspects of the experiment.
 - Live video streaming to a web browser.